Cimaja Surf Spots

 Loji: Surfboard that paddles well

-Cimaja: Long fun walls on higher tides and sucky hollow walls on lower tides
+Cimaja: Long fun walls on high, hollow on low

 Cimaja: Dead low tide

 Indicators: Friendly local chargers

 Cimaja: Cimaja Point

 Cimaja: Water quality after heavy rains, sharp shallow rocks and the occasional shark.
 Crowds can be heavy so use good etiquette and avoid any hassles.

 Indicators: Knee deep barnacles, urchins and a patchy shallow reef.

 Loji: Pollution from nearby river mouth feed by a large river.
 Sharks, urchins rips and deflated surf checks.